dhananjaygr/Demosecurityinwiz/100-Foundation /Data Security: Self-Paced Lab.md

 ## Instructions
 Complete each section accordingly:
-- Concept review.
-Jot down your answer and review with your cohort.
+- **Concept review.** Jot down your answer and review with your cohort.
-- Seek & Find.
-Write down where in the Wiz portal you can find the answer.
+- **Seek & Find.** Write down where in the Wiz portal you can find the answer.
 You can specify to the nearly page and section.
 Review with your cohort.
-- Graph Query.
+- **Graph Query.** Review each task and navigate to the answer in demo.wiz.io.
+Because the cloud is dynamic and new findings are inevitable, answers should not be "specific."
+Instead, they should be in the form of navigation Condition + Property filter(s) + narrowing condition + property filter(s) + etc. (if helpful).
+You may use any accelerators or tips to initiate your queries.

 ## Exercise 1.
 Concept Review